njordhov/droidbox/README.md

 You may have to answer a question on your mobile device.

-If still no device is listed as connected, check to see if the device is set to be in development mode:
+If the device still isn't on the adb devices list, make sure the device in development mode:

 1. Open Settings on the device.
 2. Select the Developer Options item or equivalent.